Boggle-WW-RK/Boggle/README.md

 ### Plan

 #### description:
-Revant and Will's Boggle class is a project with the objective of practicing classes and functions in a functioning game.
+Revant Boggle class is a project with the objective of practicing classes and functions in a functioning game.

 helpful links:
 [Boggle Rules!](http://www.fun-with-words.com/play_boggle.html)